 Simon A. Trippel

 Simon A. Trippel was appointed to the General Management Committee in June 2015.

-Simon A. Trippel is the General Counsel and Company Secretary of Coutts & Co Ltd. He joined Coutts in 2000 and has supported the business transformation since then.
+Simon A. Trippel is the General Counsel of Coutts & Co Ltd. He joined Coutts in 2000 and has supported the business transformation since then.

 Prior to joining Coutts, Simon was Counsel to Julius Bär and to Zurich Cantonal Bank.
 In addition, he has experience from private practice in Zurich and New York and from his clerkships at Swiss courts.
 He is specialised in legal and regulatory matters in an international banking and wealth management context.